 They are natural problem solvers.

-Not only the INTJ is independent, he or she will also help out others by solving their problems.
+Not only are INTJs independent, but they also help out others by solving their problems.
 INTJs, in fact, love challenges as it allows them to use their imagination, creativity and decision-making skills.
 Instead of avoiding problems, they prefer to be proactive and face the challenge early on, almost always emerging as winners.

 They are professional.